OIegator/Unity-Bomberman-Like/README.md

 ## Where to play

-The game is available to play in the browser via a link on [itch.io](link).
+The game is available to play in the browser via a [link](https://oiegator.itch.io/bomberman-lite?secret=wJGhSj5dIpHqfhA0VY9N14XHGt8).

 ## How to play